 In the end, our goal is simple and honest, not only we want to provide an e-learning platform that can be useful in academic environment, professional interviews, or even for just a programming enthusiast who wants to learn more, but also we want to do it in openly manner, so that it can be freely accessed, used, changed, and shared by everyone.

 1.1.
 Outline

-This work is divided in 6 chapters.
+This project is divided into 6 chapters.